pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

     </div>
     <div class='col-12'>
       <p class='small text-justify mx-5 mt-3'>
-        Figure 3: Comparison of the effects of a 30 day long quarantine starting on when the hospitals are at 85% capacity (day 77), and having no quarantine at all.
+        Figure 3: Comparison of the effects of a 30-day long quarantine starting on when the hospitals are at 85% capacity (day 77), and having no quarantine at all.
         The number of fatalities is reduced by about $38$%.
       </p>
     </div>
   </div>
 </div>

-As expected, we see a quick down turn in the number of infections when the quarantine is imposed.
+As expected, we see a quick downturn in the number of infections when the quarantine is imposed.
 When the quarantine is lifted, the general population has not yet achieved herd immunity, and the infection starts spreading again.
 The second time, however, the population achieves herd immunity before the hospital capacity is exceeded and the infection dies out.
 When one keeps track of the number of fatalities (shown above), we see that in this scenario the total number of fatalities is reduced by about $38$%.